Parsimonious mixtures of multivariate contaminated normal distributions: Further aspects

 \subsection{Constraints for detection of bad points}

-When the PMCGD models are used for detection of bad points in each group, $\left(1-\alpha_g\right)$ represents the percentage of bad points and $\eta_g$ denotes the degree of contamination.
+When our models are used for detection of bad points in each group, $\left(1-\alpha_g\right)$ represents the proportion of bad points and $\eta_g$ denotes the degree of contamination.
 Then, for the former parameter, one could require that in the $g$th group, $g=1,\ldots,G$, the proportion of good data is at least equal to a pre-determined value $\alpha_g^*$.
 In this case, the \texttt{optimize()} function is also used for a numerical search of the maximum $\alpha_g^{\left(r+1\right)}$, over the interval $(\alpha_g^*,1)$, of the function